-It is not uncommon for Christians to claim we are living in the last days.
-But despite the size of the latest earthquake it has been apparent for at least 1500 years that there is a slight delay.
-Something else is happening.
+It is common for Christians to claim we are living in the last days.
+After centuries since Christ left the planet it is apparent that there has been a delay.

-I know this to be true because the same Christians who point out the ‘rumours of wars’ will have no problem having children.
-It is not uncommon to see Christians having babies despite Jesus’ teaching of the last days.
+I know this to be true because the same Christians who point out ‘rumours of wars’ will have no problem having children.
+Christians continue having babies (as they should) despite the Lord’s teaching of the last days of prophecy in Matthew 24.

 With all the jokes about children of woe aside, it seems that Jesus is warning against family planning in such bad times that will accompany the last days.

 This is one of the many topics that require careful study and right division.
-Paul says:
+In contrast to Jesus’ warning to the pregnant, Paul encourages them:

 “I will therefore that the younger women marry, bear children, guide the house, give none occasion to the adversary to speak reproachfully.” – 1 Timothy 5:14